How to Create Frugal Budgeting Spreadsheet for Beginners: Master Your Money in 30 Days with Zero Stress

 Utilizing Free Budgeting Tools

 There are tons of free tools that make budgeting a breeze.
-I use a mix of apps and spreadsheets to track my spending and stay on target.
+I use apps and spreadsheets to track my spending and stay on target.

 For on-the-go tracking, I use the Mint app.
 It links to my bank accounts and credit cards to categorize transactions.
 I can set spending limits and get alerts if I’m close to going over budget.